pranigopu/pranigopu.github.io/docs/philosophy/ethics/nature-of-life.md

 # What is life?
 Life is, in essence, the self-generated, self-sustaining action of an entity.
 Evidently, what the particular nature of life is depends on the particular nature of the "self", i.e. of the entity whose existence is being sustained.
 Hence, when we — as humans — identify the essential characteristics of ourselves as the fact and faculty of awareness (i.e. consciousness) as well as the capacity for self-directed focus (i.e. volition), these characteristics are what decide what "life" means in our context.

-# Life & volition as an integrated whole
+# Life and volition as an integrated whole
 It is crucial to note that the characteristics of consciousness and volition cannot exist in isolation, since they are ultimately attributes of an integrated physical whole; in the case of any conscious, volitional entity, there is no mind without a body, nor body without a mind.
 Also note that volition is an attribute of consciousness, being the result of self-awareness.
 Hence, when I say "volitional", I also necessarily mean "conscious".

 Hence, we observe that the essential characteristics of a volitional being are inseparable from physical life.
 But we also observe that these characteristics are integrated with physical life, i.e. "life" to us is an integrated whole such that physical and mental goals are ultimately (i.e. in final effect) the same.
 Hence, sustaining our mind and its capacity to function is an extension of sustaining our body and its capacity to function in a sufficiently broad context — and vice versa.